bmurrtech/0-100-days-cloud-engineer/README.md

 nano etc/pve/qemu-server/[ID].conf
 ```

-- Once you are in the .conf file, use the down arrow to toggle to the bottom line and add the following entry `scsihw: pvscsi` then press `CTRL + X` then `y` then `ENTER` to save this new configuration..
+- Once you are in the .conf file, use the down arrow to toggle to the bottom line and add the following entry `scsihw: pvscsi` then press `CTRL + X` then `y` then `ENTER` to save this new configuration.

 <br>![alt_text](./images/vmware-pvscsi-1.jpg)